 Nevermind that his line which legitimized Three Up in professional skateboarding’s collective consciousness began with an Andre Page ABD from 2011, or that Dre was the first person to ever prop up the grate to the bike rack, or even that Roctakon filmed a line there while wearing, like, $500 Dior jeans.
 It’s pioneerization (no, that’s not a word) v.s. popularization all over again.
 Dylan Reider is capable of influencing skateboarding’s zeitgeist in a way that we are not.

-HOWEVER, as longtime fans of Three Up Three Down (and the women that jog past it ♥♥♥♥♥), we ARE qualified to speak on HOW it is skated.
+HOWEVER, as longtime fans of Three Up Three Down (and the beautiful people who jog past it ♥♥♥♥♥), we ARE qualified to speak on HOW it is skated.
 Three Up Three Down in not about fashion runway renditions of kickflip nose manuals, or being quick enough to stuff a trick between the two sets.
 It is the premier “If you can’t ollie up it, don’t ollie down it”-spot.
 It is not about showing off.

 We give people from Florida a hard time*, but credit must be given when it is due.
 Jimmy Lannon now officially holds the title for the best line done at Three Up Three Down by a professional skateboarder.
 Switch manual.
 Switch varial flip on flat.
 End.